ytsaurus/ytsaurus/taxi/dmp/spark/pyspark-stubs/README.rst

 Disclaimer
 ----------

-Apache Spark, Spark, Apache, and the Spark logo are trademarks of The Apache Software Foundation.
+Apache Spark, Spark, Apache, and the Spark logo are `trademarks <https://www.apache.org/foundation/marks/>`__ of `The Apache Software Foundation <http://www.apache.org/>`__.
 This project is not owned, endorsed, or sponsored by The Apache Software Foundation.

 .. |Build Status| image:: https://travis-ci.org/zero323/pyspark-stubs.svg?branch=master